-59. The life cycle of AdV takes approximately 24-36 h and involves three major stages (infection, replication and assembling) (Giberson et al., 2012).
+61. The life cycle of AdV takes approximately 24-36 h and involves three major stages (infection, replication and assembling) (Giberson et al., 2012).
 During the infection, the AdV binds to receptors on the surface of the target cell triggering the internalisation of the virus particle via the process of endocytosis.
 Once internalised, the AdV is uncoated, and the viral genome is transported to the nucleus where it uses the host cell nuclear machinery to make copies of itself (Charman et al., 2019).

-60. Transcription of the AdV genes occurs in two phases - early (E) and late (L) - of the viral reproduction cycle.
+62. Transcription of the AdV genes occurs in two phases - early (E) and late (L) - of the viral reproduction cycle.
 E1A protein is the first protein to be expressed and it is essential for the efficient expression of other adenoviral genes and progression of the viral life cycle.
 Replication of viral genome occurs after the E2 proteins are made and is concomitant with transcription of late genes (Charman et al., 2019).
 After DNA replication and the expression of late genes, the progeny viruses are assembled.
 At the last step the host cell is lysed releasing the virions (Wodrich et al., 2003).

-61. Alternatively, the AdV DNA can be maintained as multiple episomal copies in the cytoplasm of infected cells (Harui et al., 1999).
+63. Alternatively, small amounts of AdV DNA can be maintained as episomal copies in the cytoplasm of infected cells (Garnett et al., 2009).
 In this case, the expression of E1A is repressed by the proteins of the host immune system.
-The reduced expression of EA1 supresses the expression of all subsequent viral genes and limits the production of infectious virions.
+The reduced expression of EA1 supresses the expression of all subsequent viral genes and limits the production of infectious virions (Zheng et al., 2016).
+If the host becomes immunosuppressed, this latent form of the virus may be reactivated and undergo a new cycle of viral replication (Radke and Cook, 2018).
 Studies conducted in cells cultured in laboratory suggested that episomal copies of AdV DNA can persist in the cytoplasm of host cells for over 100 days (Zheng et al., 2016).

-62. AdVs do not have the machinery for efficient integration into the host genome.
+64. AdVs do not have the machinery for efficient integration into the host genome.
 (Harui et al., 1999; Desfarges and Ciuffi, 2012; Hoppe et al., 2015; Dehghan et al., 2019).
 However, random integration of virus DNA into the host genome has been observed in very rare cases (Harui et al., 1999; Stephen et al., 2008).